sheepla/awesome-for-oneliner/README.md

-# Awesome CLI tools for One Liners
+# Awesome CLI tools for One Liner

+## About

+This is a list of useful commands in the Unix shell one-liner.

 ## Commands Collection